vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 ## Choosing ServiceAccounts for pods in HULL

-When breaking down the execution logic that creates the name of the ServiceAccount just examined, the following four variants chrystalize themselves (in _cursive_ the conditions that apply to each variant):
+When breaking down the execution logic that creates the name of the ServiceAccount just examined, the following four variants can be distilled (in _cursive_ the conditions that apply to each variant):

 1. create a new individual ServiceAccount for this chart named as the charts 'fullname' as `<release-name>-<chart-name>`.

     _Settingwise this is done by enabling `serviceAccount.create`  and not providing a `serviceAccount.name`)._

-    **This is the default in `ingress-nginx`'s `values.yaml`.**
+    > This is the default in `ingress-nginx`'s `values.yaml`.

 2. create a new individual ServiceAccount for this chart with a fixed provided name.